Inferring large graphs using l1-penalized likelihood: Numerical experiments

 A classical performance measure for graph inference methods consists in comparing predicted interactions with the known edges in the true graph $\mathcal{G}_0$ using precision versus recall (P/R) curves.
 We denote by TP, FP, FN and TN, the true positive (correctly predicted) edges, the false positive (inferred by mistake) edges, the false negative (missed) edges, and the true negative (correctly non-predicted) edges.
 The recall, defined as $\frac{TP}{TP+FN}$, measures the power (or sensitivity) of reconstruction of non-zero elements of the true matrix $G$ (or equivalently of the true network) for one method, whereas the precision, equal to $\frac{TP}{TP+FP}$, measures the accuracy of the reconstruction.
 The closer to one the precision and the recall the better.

 P/R curves represent the evolution of those quantities when varying the sparsity of the methods.
-Random forests produce a ranked list of regulatory interactions, which corresponds to the edges of the inferred graph.
-Edges are then successively introduced with decreasing confidence scores to produce the random forest P/R curve.
-GADAG and BootLasso are based on penalized optimization: both seek linear dependencies between the variables with a controlled level of parsimony ($\lambda$ in Equation (\ref{eq:lv2}) for GADAG).
-For $\lambda$ varying from $0$ (complete graph) to $+\infty$ (empty graph), each of these methods produce a list of edges, successively introduced in the model.
-These lists of edges define the precision versus recall curves for these two approaches.
-Note that the implementation we used for running ARACNE was only able to produce a final network prediction (interaction ranking is not available).
+GADAG is based on penalized optimization: it seeks linear dependencies between the variables with a controlled level of parsimony ($\lambda$ in Equation (\ref{eq:lv2})).
+For $\lambda$ varying from $0$ (complete graph) to $+\infty$ (empty graph), it thus produces a list of edges successively introduced in the model.
+This list of edges defines the precision versus recall curve.
 As a summary performance measurement, we also computed the classical area under the P/R curve (AUPR).